-Each of you has a Git repository that we created for your coursework this term.
+Each of you has a git repository that we created for use in this lab.
 For subsequent steps, you'll need to know the URL for s1's repository.
 It will have this form:

-https://markus.teach.cs.toronto.edu/git/csc207-2018-05/s1username
+https://markus.teach.cs.toronto.edu/git/csc207-2017-05/s1username fatal: Not a git repository (or any of the parent directories): .git